MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Summary and Conclusions

-Since for this family of models lensing is also affected as compared with GR, we simulated additional information on the cluster's effective mass profile, using reliable strong+weak lensing information from the literature.
-We showed that the forecasted constraints obtained on the fifth force coupling $Y_1$ (associated to the Newtonian potential $\Phi$) are order unity, significantly weaker to other astrophysical probes.
-In particular, by considering 20 halos' phase spaces with 600 tracers in the \emph{MG-MAMPOSSt} fit plus a lensing Gaussian distribution with $\rho=0.5,\,\sigma_{r_s}=0.3\,r_s$ and $\sigma_{r_{200}}=0.1\,r_{200}$, we obtain $Y_1=0.52^{+1.07}_{-0.94}$.
-When reducing the number of galaxies in each phase space to 100 the constraints weaken to $Y_1 \lesssim 3.73$.
-However, as we further showed, the joint dynamics+lensing analysis can be used to place tight constraints on the parameter $Y_2$ which appears in the relativistic potential $\Psi$ and it has a stronger impact to the observed mass profile with respect to $Y_1$.
-In this case the aforementioned analysis we found $Y_2=-0.01^{+0.12}_{-0.15}$ and $Y_2=-0.01^{+0.30}_{-0.33}$ for 600 and 100 tracers in the fit respectively. \\
+Since for this family of models lensing is also affected as compared with GR, we simulated additional weak lensing information on the cluster's mass by considering a mock tangential shear profile with reliable uncertainties.
+We showed that the forecasted constraints obtained on the fifth force coupling $Y_1$ (associated to the Newtonian potential $\Phi$) are of order unity, significantly weaker to other astrophysical probes.
+In particular, by considering 20 haloes' phase spaces with 600 tracers in the \textsc{MG-MAMPOSSt} fit, we obtain $Y_1=0.08^{+0.77}_{-0.34}$.
+When reducing the number of galaxies in each phase space to 100 the constraints weaken to $Y_1 \lesssim 1.02$.
+However, as we further showed, the joint internal kinematics+lensing analysis can be used to place tight constraints on the parameter $Y_2$ which appears in the relativistic potential $\Psi$ and it has a stronger impact on the observed mass profile with respect to $Y_1$.
+In this case, from the aforementioned analysis we found $Y_2=0.01^{+0.09}_{-0.08}$ and $Y_2=0.01^{+0.16}_{0.14}$ for 600 and 100 tracers in the fit respectively.
+The results are summarised in Figure \ref{fig:lensing1} and in columns three to eight in Table \ref{tab:Y}.
+It is important to point out that galaxy cluster mass profiles provide a complementary, independent approach to test beyond Horndeski theories w.r.t astrophysical analyses, which relies on different physics and scales. \\

-For chameleon theories we considered the general case with two free parameters, the fifth-force coupling strength $\mathcal{Q}$ and the background value of the scalar field $\phi_\infty$.
-The \emph{MG-MAMPOSSt} code, alone or together with additional (lensing) information, provides useful insights on the allowed region of the parameter space, $\mathcal{Q}_2=\mathcal{Q}/(1+\mathcal{Q}),\phi_2=1-\exp(\phi_{\infty}M_{p}/10^{-4})$.
-We found that, given the dependence of the velocity dispersion on the gravitational potential, the module implemented in \emph{MG-MAMPOSSt} can be used to get complementary information to X-rays mass reconstructions, even if they are both sensitive to the time-time potential $\Phi$.
+For CS, we have considered the general case with two free parameters, the fifth-force coupling strength $\mathcal{Q}$ and the background value of the scalar field $\phi_\infty$.
+The \textsc{MG-MAMPOSSt} code together with additional (lensing) information, provides useful insights on the allowed region of the parameter space, in terms of the re-scaled parameters $\mathcal{Q}_2=\mathcal{Q}/(1+\mathcal{Q}),\,\,\,\phi_2=1-\exp\left[-\phi_{\infty}/(M_\text{P}c^2_l 10^{-4})\right]$.
+We found that, given the dependence of the velocity dispersion on the gravitational potential, the module implemented in \textsc{MG-MAMPOSSt} can be used to get complementary information to X-ray mass reconstructions, even if they are both sensitive to the Newtonian potential $\Phi$.